 QUES (a) TION F Descri opinio be the circumstances that could lead to each of the following audit opinions and the implicat ions of each (i) Adverse opinion.
 (2 marks) (ii) Emphasis of matter.
 (2 marks) (iii) Disclaimer of opinion.
 (2 marks) (iv) 'Except for' opinion.
-(2 marks) (b) Discus s the factors that could influence an auditor's decision in the following matters: (i) Whether to apply statistical or judgemental sampling technique.
+(2 marks) (b) Discuss the factors that could influence an auditor's decision in the following matters: s the factors that could influence an auditor's decision in the following matters: (i) Whether to apply statistical or judgemental sampling technique.
 (2 marks) (ii) Determining the size of the sample to be used for testing.
-(4 marks) (c) Explai n the peculiar risks that an auditor faces when auditing and expressing an opinion on the foll owing: (i) Holding companies, subsidiaries and associates.
+(4 marks) (c) Explain the peculiar risks that an auditor faces when auditing and expressing a n the peculiar risks that an auditor faces when auditing and expressing an opinion on the foll owing: (i) Holding companies, subsidiaries and associates.
 (2 marks) (ii) Related party transactions.
 (2 marks)